michellelala/VolunteerGo/README.md

 ---

-#### Future Features:
+### Next Steps: The Future of VolunteerGo

-- Volunteers will receive notifications when their ping is accepted/declined/expired
+- Implement notifications for both user groups on ping status changes
-- Organizations will receive notifications for when they receive a new ping
+- More dynamic map experience for volunteers
-- Organizations will receive pop-up confirmations for accepting/declined pings to reduce accidental clicks
+- Implement confirmations for sending/declining requests
 - Email confirmation to reduce fake account creation
 - User profiles for both user groups
 - AWS to host user images (for profile pictures)